 Getting a Low Interest Rate

-When you are promised a "rate lock" from your lender, it means that you are guaranteed to get a set interest rate for a certain number of days while you work on your application process.
-This ensures that your interest rate won't grow while you are working through the application process.
+When you're offered a "rate lock" from a lender, it means that you are guaranteed to keep a particular interest rate over a determined period while you work on the application process.
+This ensures that your interest rate will not rise during the application process.

 Other Interest Saving Strategies